 With MrBeast's almost 200 million followers across social channels, we knew Vercel could handle traffic, but we had never handled as much as MrBeast would bring.

 However, keeping the site up alone wasn’t enough.
 We needed to give every visitor a delightful shopping experience.
 That meant a top-notch experience in terms of both design and performance, with fun mini-games to make it feels like a MrBeast video.
 Most importantly, it had to direct users to buy.

 While designing the site, we had both concrete requirements and more abstract ones.
-Revolt proposed the sitemap and content structure, then left it up to us to be creative.
+The media company proposed the sitemap and content structure, then left it up to us to be creative.
 Their main goal: making sure people had fun on the site.

 The game was a huge success, with MrBeast fans sharing their scores on Twitter, and some of them even filming YouTube videos about their experience playing it.

 While it was the perfect combination—engaging visitors with a fun game that had real, redeemable rewards—we had one outstanding concern.
 Tech-savvy users could hack “Slap to Win” (which they did), and we were giving away real products as a result.
-We worked together with the Revolt team to incorporate game rules and rolled them out quickly on Vercel, ensuring that prizes would only be redeemable alongside other purchases and players would be able to redeem only one prize per purchase.
+We worked together with the media & TV company to incorporate game rules and rolled them out quickly on Vercel, ensuring that prizes would only be redeemable alongside other purchases and players would be able to redeem only one prize per purchase.

 We also solved the game’s logic server-side.
 With the help of Shopify’s Admin API, we created discount codes for the products that users redeemed, and luckily for our developers, Shopify’s Discounts API has fine-grain controls that allowed us to set rules exactly as we wanted to.

 Throughout the project, success came down to three key tools: Vercel, Shopify, Axiom.